 - Run your pump efficiently by using a timer to turn the filter and pump on and off.
-Run your pump on the lowest recommended speed to maintain pool hygiene.
+Run your pump at the lowest recommended speed to maintain pool hygiene.
 It will help you save on filters and on general maintenance too.

 - Using solar energy on heating your pools is cheaper to run than using gas or electricity.
 Do not heat your pool if it’s unnecessary and make sure that you do not overheat it as well.
 Some use a digital controller to assure the pool stays at a consistent and desired temperature.

-- Buy the right amount, type and size of food, are factors to be considered so you’re not heating a large cooking space.
+- Buy the right amount, type, and size of food, are factors to be considered so you’re not heating a large cooking space.

-- Keeping the hood down while grilling your meat and veggies at the correct temperature and right amount of time can reduce energy consumption.
+- Keeping the hood down while grilling your meat and veggies at the correct temperature and the right amount of time can reduce energy consumption.

 - Use gas instead of charcoal to operate your BBQs, as Gas Griller emits nearly three times fewer greenhouse gases compared to using charcoal.

 - Use a manual mower to mow grass in your garden as old gas-powered lawnmower produces as much pollution as 40 new cars while running.
 By using a push lawn mower, you will help to reduce air pollution and greenhouse gas emission.
 It may serve as your morning exercise too, which can benefit your health.

 - Using hand tools is more energy efficient than equipment powered and operated by electricity or gas.
 Replace weed whackers with clippers, and leaf blowers with rakes can save you some pennies on your energy bills.

 - Using energy-efficient lamps inside your home can conserve energy consumption, this strategy is applicable too for your outdoor lighting.
 Use flood lamps that are using compact fluorescent as they are designed for outdoor use and can stand bad weather.
 Use energy-efficient lights as much as possible in your pathway, garden, balcony, and front gates.